itspangler/geospatial-humanities-s2024/syllabus/README.md

 > *Finals week: Submit final project on Canvas by 11:59pm on Tuesday, May 7.*

 * Final project presentations tentatively held 6:30-8:30pm on Tuesday 5/7.
 Print poster beforehand; data lab assistants can help.
+  * Submit final project poster by end of day
+  * Submit [Activity 07](../week/14_beyond/activity/reflection.md) by end of day

 **May 8 • GIS Expo**